Script Pool

 FLORA, When We Wish Upon a Star

-In 1901, in the Hermosa neighborhood of Chicago, Flora Call Disney is a bright, educated woman and mother of three boys, now pregnant with her fourth child.
+In 1901, in the Hermosa neighbourhood of Chicago, Flora Call Disney is a bright, educated woman and mother of three boys, now pregnant with her fourth child.
 Feeling trapped by domestic life and the rigid societal roles imposed on women, Flora’s dreams of creativity and self-expression seem to fade.
 Her husband Elias is distant, and though Flora is cheerful and intelligent, she feels emotionally isolated.

 Everything changes when a clever, persistent little mouse appears in her kitchen.
-Initially trying to shoo it away, Flora soon forms a magical bond with the mouse, who awakens her imagination, curiosity, and joy.
+Initially trying to shoo it away, Flora soon forms a magical bond with the creature, who awakens her imagination, curiosity, and joy.
 This friendship rekindles her creative spirit and transforms her relationship with her children, inspiring her to nurture dreams and stories within her family.

 As Flora reconnects with her passions, she discovers an old suitcase filled with childhood drawings and poems, a reminder of the woman she once was and hopes to be again.
 Her unborn son, lovingly nicknamed “little mouse,” grows surrounded by her love and imagination, his world painted by her emotions and creativity.